gregaw/sales-forecasting-with-nn/README.md

 ## Running locally
 Use run_next_local.py, which will create a new job_name (with sequential numbers)

+> python run_next_local.py

 ## Running on GCP ML-engine
 Use scripts under *scripts*

+- set your arguments in scripts/config.txt
+*Note* gcloud job name has to be unique in your space!

+- run the job

+> scripts/job-cloud.sh

+- download the results locally

+> scripts/download.sh

+- explore the results with local TensorBoard